Stein degree on non-Fano type fibrations: Preliminaries

 Let $X$ be a scheme.
 A \emph{prime divisor} on $X$ is a reduced and irreducible closed subscheme of $X$ of codimension one.
 By a \emph{divisor}, we mean a \emph{Weil divisor} on $X$, that is, a finite $\ZZ$-linear combination of prime divisors on $X$, so a divisor is not necessarily Cartier.
 For $\QQ$-linear equivalence (respectively, $\RR$-linear equivalence) of $\QQ$-divisors (respectively, of $\RR$-divisors), see \cite[\S 2.3]{B-Fano}.

 Let $f\colon X\to Z$ be a morphism of schemes, and let $D$ be a nonzero $\RR$-divisor on $X$.
-We say that $D$ is \emph{vertical$/Z$} if $f(\supp D)$ does not contain any generic point of $Z$.
+We say that $D$ is \emph{vertical$/Z$} if $f(\supp D)$ does not contain generic point of any irreducible component of $Z$.
 If $D$ does not have any vertical$/Z$ irreducible components, we say that $D$ is \emph{horizontal$/Z$}.